rdmpage/microcitation-lite/README.md

 | Mycosystema | 1007-3515 | 1997–2003 | Q52380050 | |
 | Mycosystema | 1672-6472 | 2004- | Q15760108 | |

+## Science

+There has been an epic fuck up with DOIs for this journal, massive duplication, 2-3 DOIs for some articles 9typically those on the same page).
+Some filtering done, everything with `flag=1` in the database is likely a bad DOI.
+See https://community.crossref.org/t/more-multiple-doi-madness/4090

+There is a view with a clean(ish) list.

 ## Get PDFs